JG3233/self-protecting-data/README.md

         - Choose whether or not the file should self-destruct on a failed decryption attempt, another version of the encrypted file can always be sent if the key is mistyped

 - Now that the file is encrypted with a corresponding protection policy, the user can immediately decrypt the file with option 2 to verify correct decryption
 - Additionally, now the encrypted file is ready to be shared.
-The file can be sent over a medium like email. or simply exit the program and restart it to replicate the same behavior on the same machine
+The file can be sent over a medium like email, or simply exit the program and restart it to replicate the same behavior on the same machine
     - The intended recipient (or the same user in a newly started program) will repeat the first steps from above, inputting the correct key
     - Now input the path to the encrypted file and give a name for the decrypted file, defaults to adding '.dec'
     - **If successful, both the encrypted and decrypted files will be available and a message showing success will print (The decrypted message will delete itself after the set amount of time)**